bartcheers/livecodingclub/README.md

 # Live coding club

 Welcome!
-This is a repository for the Live Coding Club website, which can be found [here](https://livecodingclub.com).
-I started the project in an attempt to:
+This is a repository for the [Live Coding Club website](https://livecodingclub.com).
+I started the project to:

 - Explore Next.js 13's new app directory + server actions
 - Create a low-pressure environment to get better at pair programming